 Dry spin your clothes at low revs: higher revolutions increase the friction between the clothes, resulting in higher chances of fibers loosening.

-Avoid buying synthetic clothes: when possible, look for wool, cotton, linen, silk, cashmere or other natural fabrics.
+Avoid buying synthetic clothes: when possible, look for natural materials that have been sustainably sourced.

 Innovative Slovenian start-up PlanetCare is the developer of one of the best solutions to microfiber pollution to date: a thoroughly tested washing machine filter that catches at least 90% of the released plastic fibers before they disappear down the drain.
 Clever technology and useful applications enable PlanetCare to develop a consumer-friendly product at a low cost.